-Applicants should be aware that while the following requirements appear straightforward, applicants for residency often report that unexplained delays in the issuance process makes obtaining a resident visa very difficult.
-Delays of one, two and even four years are common.
+Applicants should be aware that while the following requirements appear straightforward, applicants for residency often report that unexplained delays in the issuance process makes obtaining a residence permit very difficult.
+Delays of one, two, and even four years are common.

 During such delays, an applicant’s residency status may be uncertain, requiring regular departure from and reentry into Guatemala in order to re-establish temporary status.
 Intending residents should understand that, as foreigners living in another country, they are subject to the Guatemalan legal system.

 6a.
 Avenida 3-11, Zona 4

 Working hours are Monday-Friday from 8:00 a.m. to 4:30 p.m.

 US Citizens are not required to have any kind of visa to enter Guatemala.
 However, Guatemalan law only authorizes entry for a 90-day period as a tourist.
 If you wish to remain longer in Guatemala, you either need to leave and be readmitted for another 90-day period or apply for one of the following categories of temporary residence.
 If you remain longer than the 90-day period without authorization from the Government of Guatemala, the fine accrues at GTQ 15 per day and is payable in cash upon departure.